 So there you have a basic breakdown of the NZ building code.
 If you have any further questions about your building design or the code, it's important to contact an expert to ensure you remain compliant and avoid hefty fines.
 You can also visit the Building Performance website for more detailed information.

-If you're ready to get started with your next project, be sure to see how you can use our dwg files in your designs by downloading the files here.
+If you're ready to get started with your next project, be sure to share your plans with us so we can get the ball rolling.